Why Wall Street Thinks Elon Musk Is Getting Out of the Twitter Deal

 What’s the difference between a normal environment in a deal that takes months and months to close, and this deal that takes months and months to close?
 It’s not like Microsoft buying Activision Blizzard, where the market clearly thinks the deal will have regulatory problems.
 Is the difference that investors just believe in the cult of Musk and that he’ll find a way to not pay?

 With Musk, any traditional rules in deals and negotiations do not apply, because of the way Elon is, and the Street knows that.
 Nothing about this has been a typical deal.
-It’s been a Twilight Zone environment, and also it’s been a head-scratcher why Elon even bought Twitter in the first place and spent 20 percent off his net worth.
+It’s been a twilight zone environment, and also it’s been a head-scratcher why Elon even bought Twitter in the first place and spent 20 percent of his net worth.
 The bot issue really complicates the deal, because if fake accounts are 5 percent versus if they’re 20 percent or more, that dramatically changes the value of Twitter.

 What would you say about the financial journalists and the lawyers they’ve interviewed who point out that when Musk signed the deal, he waived standard due-diligence rights to look under the hood, and that unless Twitter is lying through its teeth about its numbers, he has almost no way to back out, even if he wants to pay that $1 billion fee?
 Or the point that there is not really such a thing as a deal being “on hold” after the papers are signed?